MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. In the commit message text box, enter **initial commit**.

-1. Commit updates and then Push files to the DevOps repo.
+1. Commit updates and then Sync files to the DevOps repo.

+1. On the Git Credential Manager dialog, enter your lab environment credentials (Username and Password).

 #### Task 3: Create Docker image and push to Azure Container Registry